vsrinivas/fuchsia/development/languages/c-cpp/naming.md

 ###### Rationale

-These are libraries very specific to Fuchsia but not particularly to the kernel.
+These are libraries that define a low level ABI/API in Fuchsia but are not specific to the kernel.

 ###### Notes

-- We will possibly install FIDL-generated code for Fuchsia APIs in that very namespace, as well as C/C++ wrapper libraries around these APIs.
+- FIDL-generated code for Fuchsia APIs in that very namespace, as well as C/C++ wrapper libraries around these APIs are installed here.
 - Headers may be installed straight under `fuchsia/`.
-- There are no known uses of this format as of this writing.

 ###### Examples